mikedlc/AsioOtus/Manuals and Documentation/- General Assembly Notes.md

 - Drivers are powered with single phase 240V via the first and third input power terminals
 	- (Use all 3 terminals w/ 3 phase power)
 	- Driver power and servo power are separated so servo power can be cut with a contactor if desired
+		- I don't plan on doing this; I want the servos to regeneratively brake to decelerate quicker when eStopped

 <h3>Parts List</h3>